torbenott/ConfidenceReportModel/README.md

 ```

 **Requirements:** MATLAB R2020b or later, Optimization Toolbox
-This code was tested on a Windows 11 computer with standard hardware and MATLAB2020b as well as 2025b.
+This code was tested on a Windows 11 computer with standard hardware and MATLAB2024b and 2025b.
 For installation, clone the repository and run RunConfidenceReportModel.m.
 Installation time less than 1 min, expected run time of demo script with simulated data less than 1 min.

 ## Output